360Learning/jquery-select-areas/README.md

 jQuery-select-areas
 ===================

-select-areas is a jQuery plugin that let you select multiple areas of an image, move them and resize them.
+jQuery-select-areas is a jQuery plugin that let you select multiple areas of an image, move them and resize them.

-It is used by :
+It is used by:
  - [360learning](https://360learning.com)

 ![jQuery-select-areas Preview](https://rawgit.com/360Learning/jquery-select-areas/master/jQuerySelectAreas-Preview.png)